netmeansnet/NmnMultiUserBundle/Resources/doc/index.md

 ### 2. Configure the Autoloader

-Add the `Nmn` namespace to your autoloader:
+Add the `PUGX` namespace to your autoloader:

 ``` php
 <?php